XXXXY syndrome: Diagnosis

 49,XXXXY can be clinically diagnosed through karyotyping.
 Facial dysmorphia and other somatic abnormalities may be reason to have the genetic testing done.

 Treatment

 While there is no treatment to correct the genetic abnormality of this syndrome, there is the potential to treat the symptoms.
 As a result of infertility, one man from Iran used artificial reproductive methods.
 An infant in Iran diagnosed with 49,XXXXY syndrome was born with patent ductus arteriosus, which was corrected with surgery, and other complications that were managed with replacement therapy.

+The administration of testosterone therapy has been shown to improve motor skills, speech, and nonverbal IQ in males with 49,XXXXY.